Jacqueline Freney: Biography

-Jacqueline Rose Freney was born in Brisbane, Queensland with cerebral palsy diplegia.
+Jacqueline Rose Freney was born in Brisbane, Queensland with spastic diplegia cerebral palsy.
 She won three bronze medals at the 2008 Beijing Games in the women's 100m freestyle S8 event, 400m freestyle S8 event and 50m freestyle S8 event.
 In 2012 at the London Paralympic Games she won 8 gold medals in the women's 100m backstroke S7, women's 50m butterfly S7, 100m freestyle S7, 400m freestyle S7, 50m freestyle S7, 200m individual medley SM7, 4 × 100 m freestyle relay 34 pts, and the 4 × 100 m medleyrelay event.
 She broke Siobhan Paton's Australian record of six gold medals at a single Games by winning her seventh gold medal in the Women's 400 m Freestyle S7.
 In breaking the record she said "Seven, I am in heaven".
 She finished the Games with eight gold medals, more than any other participant in the games.

 Freney lives in Skenners Head, Ballina, New South Wales, and is coached by her father Michael.
 Her grandfather Peter Freney coached 2000 Sydney Games multiple gold medallist Siobhan Paton.
 Freney's grandfather now assists in her career development.
 In 2008, she was awarded an Australian Institute of Sport paralympic swimming scholarship.

 At the 2010 IPC Swimming World Championships in Eindhoven, Netherlands, she won silver medals in the women's 100m freestyle and 400m freestyle events S8 events.
 In 2011, a week before the Can-Am Swimming Open, Freney was reclassified from S8 to S7.
 At the 2011 Can-Am Swimming Open in La Mirada, she set a world record in the S7 400m freestyle event twice, once during the heats and again during the finals with a time of 4:59.95 on her way to winning a gold medal.
 At the Can-Am Swimming Open, she won two silver medals in the S7 50m and 100m freestyle events.

 Freney was unable to compete at the 2016 Summer Paralympic Games in Rio de Janeiro due to a medical issue.
 Freney had been suffering from electromagnetic sensations triggered by strenuous training and was unable to find an answer as to why this issue occurred.